-The PCM-5896 is an all-in-one multi-media Super7 (Pentium) processor based single board computer (SBC) with a 32-bit PCI audio controller, a PCI Flat Panel controller, a PCI 100Base-Tx Ethernet interface, and one PCI expansion slot.
-With 100MHz system bus, the PCM-5896 achieves outstanding performance that surpasses any other SBC in its class.
+The PCM-6890 is an all-in-one multi-media Celeron processor based single board computer (SBC) with a 32-bit PCI audio controller, a PCI Flat Panel controller, a PCI 100Base-Tx Ethernet interface, and one PCI expansion slot.
+When using an Intel Pentium II processor, the PCM-6890 achieves outstanding performance that surpasses any other SBC in its class.
 In addition, the onboard SSD interface supports M-systems DiskOnChip 2000 series, memory capacity from 2 MB to 144 MB.
-This compact (only 5.75" x 8") unit offers all the functions of a single board industrial computer, but still fits in the space of a CD-ROM drive.
+This compact (only 5.75"" x 8") unit offers all the functions of a single board industrial computer, but still fits in the space of a CD-ROM drive.